July birthstone: The ruby, rare and precious

-The Mogok valley of Upper Burma is famous as the source for the finest and rarest rubies of all, know as “pigeon’s blood” for the stones’ intense red color.
+The Mogok valley of Upper Burma is famous as the source for the finest and rarest rubies of all, known as “pigeon’s blood” for the stones’ intense red color.
 Another major source of rubies is Thailand, well-known for dark, brownish-red rubies.
 Both Thailand and Burma regard the ruby as their national stone.

 In the Middle Ages, rubies were thought to bring good health, as well as guard against wicked thoughts, amorous desires, and disputes.
 Rubies, along with other types of red stones, were said to cure bleeding.
 And it was believed that the ruby held the power to warn its owner of coming misfortunes, illness, or death, by turning darker in color.
-It is said that Catherine of Aragon, first wife of King Henry VIII, predicted her downfall in seeing the darkening of her ruby.
+Also, it is said that Catherine of Aragon, first wife of King Henry VIII, predicted her downfall when seeing the darkening of her ruby.

-Because of their rarity, there are very few famous large rubies.In his 13th-century books of his travels, Marco Polo relates the tale of a magnificent gemstone – believed to be a ruby nine inches long and as thick as a man’s arm – belonging to the King of Ceylon.
-Kublai Khan, the Emperor of China, offered an entire city in exchange for the enormous stone, to which the King of Ceylon replied that he would never part with his prize for all the treasures of the world.
+Because of their rarity, there are very few famous large rubies.In his 13th-century books of his travels, Marco Polo relates the tale of a magnificent gemstone – believed to be a ruby nine inches long and as thick as a man’s arm – belonging to the king of Ceylon.
+Kublai Khan, the emperor of China, offered an entire city in exchange for the enormous stone, to which the king of Ceylon replied that he would never part with his prize for all the treasures of the world.

 Many famous rubies in history turned out not to be rubies after all.For example, the famed Timur ruby – given to Queen Victoria in 1851 – was later found to be ruby spinel.